-- The patient currently receiving oxygen supplementation by standard nasal prongs or NRFM proceeding directly to RSI will need to be transitioned to a more effective means of preoxygenation (Video); - In some cases, ketamine administration may be required to facilitate tolerance of preoxygenation techniques; - One option (e.g., Figure 2c) to provide some CPAP during pre-oxygenation is a bag-valve mask (BVM) flowing at 15 lpm with PEEP valve (10cm H_2O) and viral filter, placed over nasal prongs flowing at 5-10 lpm.
-The need for additional flow administered by nasal prongs follows from the significant degradation of flow (often by 50% or more) through many disposable BVMs. - Providers should additionally pay attention to the reservoir bag of the BVM to ensure it remains well inflated and is not collapsing.
-Should collapse occur, additional flow through the BVM (>15 lpm) may be necessary (see video). - o It is important that the BVM set-up has an integrated connector to enable monitoring of waveform CO2.
-A good seal during pre-oxygenation should ideally be confirmed by the presence of a square waveform capnographic trace in the spontaneously breathing patient. - o Providing gentle manually assisted ventilations (pressure support) in tachypneic spontaneously breathing patients poses an additional risk of aerosolization when asynchronous breaths are delivered with a poor mask seal.
-This is not recommended. - o If available (e.g., in the operating room), end-tidal oxygen readings can be used to monitor efficacy of pre-oxygenation efforts. - \circ Regardless of the setting or pre-oxygenation technique, the goal in the pre-oxygenation phase is to achieve an SpO2 > 90%, if feasible.
+- The patient currently receiving oxygen supplementation by standard nasal prongs or NRFM proceeding directly to RSI will need to be transitioned to a more effective means of preoxygenation; - In some cases, ketamine administration may be required to facilitate tolerance of preoxygenation techniques; - One option (e.g., Figure 2c) to provide some CPAP during pre-oxygenation is a bag-valve mask flowing at 15 lpm with PEEP valve (10-15 cm H20) and viral filter, placed over nasal prongs flowing at 5 lpm.
+The need for additional flow administered by nasal prongs follows from the significant degradation of flow (often by 50% or more) through many disposable BVMs.

+- It is important that the BVM set-up has an integrated connector to enable monitoring of waveform CO2.
+A good seal during pre-oxygenation should ideally be confirmed by the presence of a square waveform capnographic trace in the spontaneously breathing patient. - Providing gentle manually assisted ventilations (pressure support) in tachypneic spontaneously breathing patients poses an additional risk of aerosolization when asynchronous breaths are delivered with a poor mask seal.
+This is not recommended. - If available (e.g., in the operating room), end-tidal oxygen readings can be used to monitor efficacy of pre-oxygenation efforts. - $\circ$ Regardless of the setting or pre-oxygenation technique, the goal in the pre-oxygenation phase is to achieve an SpO2 > 90%, if feasible.